noodlewerk/NWPusher/README.md

 pod 'NWPusher', '~> 0.3.0'
 ```

-Alternatively you can include just the files you need from the `Classes` folder:
+Alternatively you can include just the files you need from the `Classes` folder.

- - NWHub.h/m
- - NWPusher.h/m
- - NWNotification.h/m
- - NWSSLConnection.h/m
- - NWSecTools.h/m

 Make sure you link with `Foundation.framework` and `Security.framework`.

 Before any notification can be sent, you first need to create a connection.
 When this connection is established, any number of payload can be sent.